Revisiting Unsupervised Meta-Learning via the Characteristics of Few-Shot Tasks: Experimental Results

 \subsection{Comparisons on Benchmarks}

-The average 5-way \{1,5,20,50\}-shot classification accuracy on {\it Mini}ImageNet, CIFAR-FS, and FC-100 with ConvNet and ResNet backbones are listed in Table~\ref{tab:mini_conv} and Table~\ref{tab:mini_res}, respectively.
-The confidence interval values are in the supp.
-The UML baseline utilizes sufficient episodic sampling~(SES) and semi-normalized similarity~(SNS) metric.
-Based on this, we apply hard mixed supports (HMS) and task-specific projection head (TSP-Head).
+The average 5-way \{1,5,20,50\}-shot classification accuracy over 10,000 trials on {\it Mini}ImageNet, {\it Tiered}ImageNet, CIFAR-FS, and FC-100 with ConvNet and ResNet backbones are listed in Table~\ref{tab:mini_conv}, Table~\ref{tab:mini_res}, and Table~\ref{tab:tiered_res}.
+We mark the best results in bold.
+Our UML baseline generates pseudo-labels through data augmentation and utilizes sufficient episodic sampling~(SES) as well as semi-normalized similarity~(SNS).
+Based on this baseline, we apply our hard mixed supports (HMS) and task-specific projection head (TSP-Head).

-Three blocks in Table~\ref{tab:mini_conv} list results of the compared UML methods, self-supervised learning methods, and our approaches.
-Our baseline already outperforms previous methods with a large margin --- for example, an 8-10\% accuracy superiority when compared with UMTRA~\cite{khodadadeh2019unsupervised}.
-HMS and TSP-Head achieve further improvements, where TSP-Head performs better especially when evaluated with more shots.